7-12 Student Enrolment Information

 - League safe certification

-Rugby League coaching staff:
+Rugby Academy coaching staff:

 In partnership with the Werribee Football Club (VFL), the AFL academy aims to support and foster talented students at Manor Lakes College P-12.
 The partnership with Werribee means students in the AFL Academy are provided with access to elite level coaching sessions from ex AFL star Michael Barlow.
 They are provided the opportunity to train in brand new elite training facilities and develop physically through specialised strength and conditioning sessions and programs.
 The AFL academy also has links with the North Melbourne Next Generation Academy and aims to provide pathways into other elite player programs such as the Western Jets.